JordanMarr/SqlHydra/README.md

 ```

 ## Use Case - FSharp.Dapper
-As the name implies, [FSharp.Dapper](https://github.com/Dzoukr/Dapper.FSharp) was written for F# with simplicity and ease-of-use as the top design priorites.
+As the name implies, [FSharp.Dapper](https://github.com/Dzoukr/Dapper.FSharp) was written for F# with simplicity and ease-of-use as the driving design priorities.
-Features custom Computation Expressions for selecting, inserting, updating and deleting, and support for F# records (no `[<CLIMutable>]` attributes required) and Option types.
+FSharp.Dapper features custom F# Computation Expressions for selecting, inserting, updating and deleting, and support for F# Option types and records (no need for `[<CLIMutable>]` attributes).

 ```fsharp
 module DapperFSharpExample